Training development and delivery

 This approach engages a cross-functional team of committed individuals in the implementation of real improvements that will affect significant change quickly.
 Emphasis is placed on strategic tactical employment of lean tools that increase efficiency and reduce waste almost immediately.
 Typically, this approach will require the full-time efforts of 6 – 10 people for five days to achieve full implementation in a single area or process.
 It is one of the costlier programs regarding committed staff resources, but typically results in some of the biggest improvements and greatest team buy-in.
 If you can commit 6 – 10 people to this process for a week it is among the most powerful approaches to implementing Lean.

-Please take a look at some of our other workshops that may fit your needs.
+Please contact us about some of our other workshops that may fit your needs.
 If they do not meet your needs please contact us so we can tailor the training for your specific situation.

 Want to learn more about our training services?
 Call us 847-919-6127 or complete our contact form.